 - Stronger bones and improved balance

 - Reduced body fat.

 If it’s too difficult to walk for 30 minutes at one time, do regular small bouts (10 minutes) three times per day and gradually build up to longer sessions.
-If your goal is to lose weight, you will need to do physical activity for longer than 30 minutes each day.
-You can achieve this by starting with smaller bouts of activity throughout the day and increasing these to sessions of more than 30 minutes as your fitness improves.
+However, if your goal is to lose weight, you will need to do physical activity for longer than 30 minutes each day.
+You can still achieve this by starting with smaller bouts of activity throughout the day and increasing these as your fitness improves.

-- Try taking the stairs instead of the lift (for at least part of the way).
+- Take the stairs instead of the lift (for at least part of the way).

 - Get off public transport one stop earlier and walk to work or home.